 Some child life specialists work in outpatient settings such as clinics, dental offices, hospice, camps or community intervention programs for children with special health care needs.
 Since the professional skills of child life specialists involve helping children and families under stress, their skills have applications in many other situations.

 Many colleges and universities have a child life specialist program that awards a bachelor's degree.
 If the chosen school does not have a specific curriculum in child life, a student must complete a bachelor's degree in a related field.
 Some students major in child development, child and family studies, psychology, early childhood education, or a similar area.

 In any case, course work is required in certain areas to be eligible for the current certification process, which virtually all child life specialists pursue.

 The certification process also requires an internship of at least 480 hours.
 Many child life programs in hospitals have internship programs.
 Following the completion of the degree program and the internship, assuming the required number of eligible courses has been completed, the candidate is then eligible to take the certification exam.

-The certification exam is offered through the Child Life Council (CLC), the only international professional organization of the child life profession.
-The exam is offered twice a year — in the fall (usually in early November) and also in late May or early June at the location of the annual CLC conference.
+The certification exam is offered through the Child Life Council (CLC), the only international professional organization for the child life profession.
 For complete information about the certification process, see the Certification section of the Child Life Council website.

 The number of child life jobs continues to rise.
 Virtually every children's hospital across North America has child life staff.
 Most children's hospitals are in large urban areas.
-The CLC posts job opportunities to members on its website, and there are usually 15 to 30 jobs posted.
+The CLC posts job opportunities to members on its website.
 To find a job in child life, it might be necessary to relocate to a different state.